Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 This closure is called for every Item in the iterator and returns the _next_ accumulated value.

-🦀 We're simply going to add the values together, our accumulated value is an Option, and we only need to add if it's a `Some` varient
+🦀 We're simply going to add the values together, our accumulated value is an Option, and we only need to add if it's a `Some` variant

 🦀 We can use `.and_then()` to get inside the Option, and we'll use the same `checked_add` to increase the value

-🦀 This maps our Option to another Option that comes out of checked_add so we don't need to do anything else before returning from the closure
+🦀 This maps our Option to another Option that comes out of `checked_add` so we don't need to do anything else before returning from the closure

 🦀 That said, there's actually a better way to provide this functionality.

-🦀 The way we've built this, once we hit our first `None`, we _know_ the answer is going to be `None` too
+🦀 The way we've built this, once we hit our first `None`, we _know_ the answer is going to be `None` too, yet we keep processes items

 🦀 There's a method designed exactly for this, `.try_fold()`

 ![process-try-fold.png](014-iterators/process-try-fold.png)

-🦀 Not only will stop iterating on it's first `None`, potentially ending very early, but because it knows we're dealing with `Option`s will automatically unwrap our option for us, making the code much simpler!
+🦀 Not only will stop iterating on it's first `None`, potentially ending very early, but because it knows we're dealing with `Option`s will automatically unwrap our accumulated option for us, making the code much simpler!

 🦀 The last consumer method I wanted to talk about is `.for_each()`.